'Public Calamity' As California Wildfires Leave Apocalyptic Scenes In Wine Country

 JOSH EDELSON/AFP/Getty Images

-At least 11 people have died in intense wildfires that have destroyed thousands of homes in Northern California, where firefighters are battling more than a dozen large blazes in the state's wine country, including Napa and Sonoma counties.
+At least 11 people have died in intense wildfires that have destroyed thousands of homes in Northern California, where firefighters are battling 17 large blazes in the state's wine country, including Napa and Sonoma counties.
+Together, they've burned 115,000 acres, according to Cal Fire.

 "Nine people have been confirmed killed in Napa and Sonoma counties with fatalities also reported in Mendocino and Yuba counties," member station KQED reports.